-ICER Staff and Consultants Center for the Evaluation of Value and Risk in Health (CEVR), Tufts Medical Center

-Grace A. Lin, MD Melanie D. Whittington, PhD, MS

-Medical Director for Health Technology Assessment Senior Fellow
+AUTHORS: Grace Lin, MD Medical Director for Health Technology Assessment Institute for Clinical and Economic Review

-Institute for Clinical and Economic Review Center for the Evaluation of Value and Risk in
+Melanie D. Whittington, PhD, MS Senior Fellow Center for the Evaluation of Value and Risk in Health (CEVR) Tufts Medical Center

-Health, (CEVR)

-Abigail Wright, PhD, MSc Tufts Medical Center

-Research Scientist

-Institute for Clinical and Economic Review
+Abigail Wright, PhD, MSc Research Scientist Institute for Clinical and Economic Review

-Avery McKenna, BS

-Associate Research Lead

-Institute for Clinical and Economic Review
+Avery McKenna, BS Associate Research Lead Institute for Clinical and Economic Review

-Marina Richardson, PhD, MSc

-Associate Director, HTA Methods and Health

-Economics

-Institute for Clinical and Economic Review
+Marina Richardson, PhD, MSc Associate Director, HTA Methods and Health Economics Institute for Clinical and Economic Review

-David M. Rind, MD, MSc

-Chief Medical Officer

-Institute for Clinical and Economic Review
+David M. Rind, MD, MSc Chief Medical Officer Institute for Clinical and Economic Review

-DATE OF
+DATE OFPUBLICATION:April 10, 2024

-PUBLICATION: July 16, 2024

 How to cite this document: Lin G, Whittington MD, Wright A, McKenna A, Richardson M, Rind DM.
 Ensifentrine for the Treatment of Chronic Obstructive Pulmonary Disease: Effectiveness and Value.
-Institute for Clinical and Economic Review, July 16, 2024. https://icer.org/assessment/copd-2024/
+Institute for Clinical and Economic Review, April 10, 2024. https://icer.org/assessment/copd-2024/

-Grace A. Lin served as the lead author for the report.
+Grace Lin served as the lead author for the report.
 Abigail Wright and Avery McKenna led the systematic review and authorship of the comparative clinical effectiveness section of the report with assistance from Finn Raymond.
 Melanie D. Whittington developed the cost-effectiveness model and authored the corresponding sections of the report.
 Marina Richardson conducted analyses for the budget impact model.
 David M. Rind provided methodologic guidance on the clinical and economic evaluations.
 We would also like to thank Kelsey Gosselin, Liis Shea, Grace Ham, Anna Geiger, and Yasmine Kayali for their contributions to this report.